How do I build an iOS application?

 You must select "Build for iOS" (1) in order to enable the Simulator and building iOS standalones.

 You must also select the device profile(2) you created when you registered with Apple. (if deploying to a test device)

 Testing with the simulator

 When you install the Xcode on your machine, you'll get an iOS simulator application, which allows you to debug your iOS apps easier than using a real device.
-Once you have selected the build for iOS option in the standalone builder, you'll see the "Test" button has now become active.
+Once you have selected the build for iOS option in the standalone builder and selected a simulator from the development menu,you'll see the "Test" button has now become active.
 Clicking this will launch the simulator*.

 NB Xcode must be linked to your version of LiveCode via LiveCodes Mobile Support Preferences.
 This option is available from "LiveCode"--->"Preferences"---->"Mobile Support"

 An example video of this process can be found here-